aravi11/funcGNN/README.md

 4. Once the virtual environement is setup, its time to install the dependencies.
 It is found in requirements.txt
    Command: ***pip3 install -r requirements.txt***

-5. Now its time to generate the graph similarity jsons.
-The input graphs are provided in folder DotFiles.
-In case you want to add your own graph files, make sure to add the graph filenames to filenames.txt before executing. **(*Note this is very important)** You can do this by command:
-***ls ./DotFiles/ > filenames.txt***
-   To run the graph.py file using command :
+5. To run the training program use command :
-   ***python3 graph.py***
+   ***python3 src/main.py***

-6. The jsons created will be stored jsonFiles folder.
-We could create a training and testing set of these json files and use it to run the SIMGNN program.
+6. The output wil be stored in the outputFiles folder.

 =======
-# funcGNN
-CFG based program similarity using Graph Neural Networks
->>>>>>> 1b52f39dbdd5d313660a9114c6e798bc8cc0d277